-Effective January 1, 2008, the Company adopted ASC 820-10, Fair Value Measurements, for financial assets and liabilities.
-This ASC defines fair value, establishes a framework for measuring fair value and expands the related disclosure requirements.
+The Company follows the provisions of ASC 820-10, Fair Value Measurements, for financial assets and liabilities.
+This ASC defines fair value, establishes a framework for measuring fair value, and expands the related disclosure requirements.
 The ASC indicates, among other things, that a fair value measurement assumes a transaction to sell an asset or transfer a liability occurs in the principal market for the asset or liability or, in the absence of a principal market, the most advantageous market for the asset or liability.
-The Company adopted the provisions of ASC 820-10 with respect to its non-financial assets and liabilities during the first quarter of fiscal 2009.
 In order to increase consistency and comparability in fair value measurements, ASC 820-10 establishes a hierarchy for observable and unobservable inputs used to measure fair value into three broad levels, which are described below:

 - Level 1: Quoted prices (unadjusted) in active markets that are accessible at the measurement date for assets or liabilities.
-The fair value hierarchy gives the highest priority to Level 1 inputs. - · Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data - · Level 3: Unobservable inputs are used when little or no market data is available.
+The fair value hierarchy gives the highest priority to Level 1 inputs. - Level 2: Observable prices that are based on inputs not quoted on active markets, but corroborated by market data. - Level 3: Unobservable inputs are used when little or no market data is available.
 The fair value hierarchy gives the lowest priority to Level 3 inputs.